 BACKGROUND

-Adult retropharyngeal abscess (RPA) is extremely rare and most of the cases reported in the literature are related to tuberculous infection.
-We present a case of RPA with acute airway obstruction as the main manifestation in a 66-year-old woman which was considered to be non-tubercular suppurative inflammation in the retropharyngeal space.
+Adult retropharyngeal abscess (RPA) is extremely rare, and most cases reported in the literature were related to tuberculous infection.
+We present a case of RPA with acute airway obstruction as the main manifestation in a 66-year-old woman that was considered to be non-tubercular suppurative inflammation in the retropharyngeal space.

 CASE SUMMARY